iluuu1994/nullsafe-operator-rfc/rfc.md

 ### Short circuiting

 This RFC proposes full short circuiting.
-This means when the evaluation of one element in the chain fails the execution of the entire chain is aborted.
+This means when the evaluation of one element in the chain fails the execution of the entire chain is aborted and the entire chain evaluates to `null`.
 The following elements are considert part of the chain.

 * Array offset (`[]`)
 * Property access (`->`)